 No matter the season of the year, an ant infestation is never a welcome sight.
 Unfortunately for most homeowners, an ant infestation is something you can’t avoid.
-While it can be hard to seal off your home completely from these tiny insects, knowing why they are entering your home can be a good starting point to keep ant invasions to a minimum.
+While it can be hard to seal off your home completely from the many different species of ants, knowing why they are entering your home can be a good starting point to keep ant invasions to a minimum.
 Below, the experts at EnviroCon discuss 5 reasons why you’re having ant problems in your home and the best ways to prevent it!

 1. You’re Leaving Out Food

 - Why it’s bad: Just like any other living species, ants need food and water to survive.
 They are often looking for easy food sources, which is why infestations are extremely common in kitchens and places where leftover food resides.
 This is one of the main causes of ant infestations, but luckily, it’s also one of the easiest to remedy!

 - What you can do: To avoid ant infestations, regularly clean up kitchen spills, store food in airtight containers, and keep fruits in the fridge when possible.
 You can also place bay leaves -- which have a smell that is repelling to most ants -- in dry goods containers to keep these hungry pests from seeking out food in your pantry.

 2. You Have Greasy Surfaces